What is the difference between the Great Divide Tour and the Winter Wonderland Tour?

 Is it safe?

 All the guides are experienced dog drivers.
-They have anywhere from 2 to 20 plus years of driving dog teams.
-Which means they are extremely capable and safe.
+Most of our guides have a decade to a quarter century of driving dog teams.
+Our new guides are vetted carefully and then put thru a full 2 months of Mushing School.
 We have never had an incident.
 The worst that can happen is that a dog might pee on you.

 Are hot chocolate and cookies served?